Midsomer Norton Schools Partnership schools excel despite tougher exams.

 Students should be well prepared for their exams and have taken appropriate revision.
 It is also important that they are aware of the rules and regulations that are imposed during all exams at the school.
 Please take time to download and read the following guidance that all students MUST follow during the conduct of ALL examinations.

-It is most important for us to stress that we have to notify the exam board of any breach of these rules.
+It is most important for us to stress that we have to notify the exam board of any breach of rules.
 The exam boards will then consider the breach and will, in extreme circumstances, exclude a student from sitting any more exams and cancel any papers that have already been sat.

 It is the student’s responsibility to ensure they have all the correct equipment and do not have anything on them in the exam room that breaks the rules including mobile phones, MP3 players or any other electronic device.